-Research has demonstrated that the ketogenic diet is safe in the short term, but long-term studies have yet to be completed.
-There is some indication that carbohydrate starvation, where a person consumes less than 40% of their diet from carbohydrates, can lead to a higher morbidity rate than if they had consumed a moderate amount of carbs.
+Research has demonstrated that the ketogenic diet is safe for most healthy people in the short term, but long-term studies have yet to be completed.

 Keto will allow most people to lose weight successfully in a short period; however, research suggests that over the long term it may not be an excellent choice for your health.
 Whatever diet you choose, incorporating whole, nutritious foods is essential (9).

 On the other hand, intermittent fasting must be done correctly and within reason.
 We discussed a few examples of food consumed at intervals throughout the day.
 It’s important to note that longer periods are not considered better or even healthy.
 This includes periods ranging from 24 to 72 hours.
 Extending fasts this long can prove to be very dangerous (8).

 With either plan, it’s best to consult with your doctor before beginning to ensure you will not cause any adverse side effects, as some medical conditions do not pair well with keto or intermittent fasting.
 It’s always best to be cautious before making a significant diet change to ensure you do it correctly and safely.